Ankushgith/CodeAlpha_Task1/README.md

-I am thrilled to announce that I have successfully completed Task 1 of the Personal Portfolio Internship with Code Alpha!
-This achievement marks a significant milestone in my internship journey.

 In this project, I utilized HTML, CSS, and JavaScript to create a personal portfolio.
 I implemented various features, leveraging the power of these technologies to showcase my skills and accomplishments effectively.

 In my project, I created five sections to build my personal portfolio website.
 The first section is the Home section, which provides a brief introduction about me and includes a photo of myself.
 Additionally, I added a button in this section, allowing visitors to download my CV (Curriculum Vitae) for more detailed information about my qualifications and experiences.